AdminGodZ/Grade_Analysis_App/README.md

 # Grade Analytics Dashboard 📊

-A modern web application for tracking and analyzing academic grades with a beautiful, responsive interface and dark mode support.
+A modern web application specifically designed for tracking and analyzing Swiss academic grades (scale 1-6) with a beautiful, responsive interface and dark mode support.

+> **Note**: This is an active development version.
+More features are planned and will be added in future updates!

 ## Features ✨

+- **Swiss Grade System**: Optimized for Swiss grading scale (1-6)
 - **Grade Tracking**: Add and manage grades for different subjects
 - **Visual Analytics**: View grade trends through interactive charts
 - **Dark/Light Mode**: Toggle between dark and light themes